Donny0007/Task-manager/README.md

 2. For every task added, you can Delete it.

 3. If a status is complete, the task is shown Faded.
 Pending tasks are highlighted.

+[Note: Do install bootstrap and react-router-dom in your computer to run the code in your device.]